roman-milk/roman-milk.github.io/student-teacher.md

  They had been perfectly all right but it had been easy enough to wriggle them down over her thighs, so now she really was in danger of loosing them.
 "Tell me if it's too much to ask, you won't think I'm terrible will you?" she said, looking at him with her big blue eyes.
 He didn't have a chance.

  "Of course, no, I won't think that, of course not, err, what is it you want?" he asked, unsure if she had said something and he had missed it.
-Report_Story #3